Abderaoufbhc/Preference/sublime/README.md

   - SublimeLinter/SublimeLinter3
     - SublimeLinter-csslint: SublimeLinter plugin for CSS, using csslint.
     - SublimeLinter-eslint: This linter plugin for SublimeLinter provides an interface to ESLint
+    - SublimeLinter-php: SublimeLinter 3 plugin for PHP, using php -l.
+    - SublimeLinter-html-tidy: SublimeLinter 3 plugin for html tidy.
+  - Outdated
+    - pear has installation problem with El Capitan
+    - Phpcs: PHP CodeSniffer, PHP Coding Standard Fixer, Linter and Mess Detector Support for Sublime Text
     - SublimeLinter-phpcs: SublimeLinter plugin for PHP, using phpcs.
-    - SublimeLinter-html-tidy: SublimeLinter 3 plugin for html tidy.

 ## Install Instruction